kvankova/code-embedder/README.md

 ## 📚 Description

-This action looks for the following sections in the readme file:
+This action looks for the following sections in the `README` file:
 ````md
  ```language:path/to/script
  ```
 ````
-This action will update the code snippets in README files with the content of the script located at `path/to/script` and push the changes to the repository.
+This action will update the code snippets in `README` files with the content of the script located at `path/to/script` and push the changes to the repository.

 ### 💡 Example